CodyDegraffeNiles/JS_PROJECT/README.md

 ### Technologies, Libraries, APIs
 ------
 This project will be implemented using the following technologies:
-* Canvas API to render the game grid as well as the units and animations.
+* Canvas API to render the game grid as well as the units and animations
-* Webpack and npm to bundle the Javascript Code and manage project dependencies.
+* Webpack and npm to bundle the Javascript Code and manage project dependencies
-* Babel to transpile the Javascript Code.
+* Babel to transpile the Javascript Code

 ### Implementation Timeline
 ------